 Grant and Scholarship Programs

-Homer Foundation Immediate Response Grants Program
+Homer Foundation Quick Response Grants Program

 Grant requests up to $2,500 are accepted year-round with a thirty day response time.

 The Homer Foundation administers several scholarships for students in the greater Homer area.
+For more information about these individual scholarships, visit our page here.

 - Alan and Daniel Rieser Scholarship